Why are Vaccines Important for Persons with Diabetes?

 This is Your Shot: Be a Vaccine Champion to your Patients with Diabetes!

-AACE is part of a consortium of medical specialty societies funded through CDC and supported by CMSS to provide vaccination resources to healthcare providers who treat adults with diabetes, including education and learning opportunities, clinical practice guidance, and quality improvement initiatives.
-Read the CMSS press release to learn more.
+AACE is part of a consortium of medical specialty societies funded through CDC and supported by CMSS to provide vaccination resources to healthcare providers who treat adults with diabetes, including practice tools, resources, learning opportunities, clinical practice guidance, and quality improvement initiatives.

 AACE Advancing Immunizations